-The increase in cost of revenue was the result of a decrease in revenue from aircraft sales of \$5.4 million and lower cost of revenue from managed aircraft of \$1.3 million, partially offset by an increase in cost of revenue from plane usage of \$6.9 million, during the three months ended March 31, 2024 compared to the three months ended March 31, 2023.
-The decrease in cost of revenue from aircraft sales was primarily the result of delays in aircraft deliveries in the first quarter of 2024.
+Cost of revenue increased by \$2.5 million, for the six months ended June 30, 2024 compared to the six months ended June 30, 2023.
+The increase in costs of revenue was due to an increase in aircraft usage as we add more aircraft to our floating fleet, offset by a decrease in revenue aircraft sales of \$5.4 million and lower costs of revenue from managed aircraft of \$1.9 million.
+The decrease in cost of revenue from aircraft sales was primarily the result of delays in aircraft deliveries in the first half of 2024.